London lifestyle & travels with kids and babies

 Museums, labs, exhibitions and galleries : perfect to culture and cheer up on gloomy rainy days.

 7. Feeling creative or innovative?
 Head to Design Museum.
-Not only a full immersion into iconic designs, from printers to underground, to chairs and television; the museum has a brilliant family room and hosts regularly cool workshops and exhibitions.
+Not only a full immersion into iconic designs, from printers to underground, to chairs and television; the museum has a brilliant family room and hosts regularly cool workshops and exhibitions, Ferrari under the skin in here.
 Currently ON there’s Moving to Mars – explore the surface of the Red planet like you haven’t tried before, from floors designed to its grounds ressamblance to huge screens, to astronauts gear and spacecrafts sent historically.
 There’s also lots for kids including lego play, a rocket to be climbed into and tested, sand to be touched etc. Our 6 and 3 years olds were smitten.
 Hugely inspirational, humbling and popular – expect queues on weekends and leaving head in the intergalactic clouds.

 8. V&A for arty souls, their discovery trails and backbacks are fabulous.
 On weekends there are also regular family events and on school holidays an array of activities – we danced with robots and elderly in here, drew, sculpted, posed, talked Roman history and so on!